Pintta/Broken-npc/README.md

 # op-npc
 Clear all NPCs in fivem server, See Ya!

-This so standalone, works with ESX QBCore Standalone, no proplem.
+This so standalone, works with ESX & QBCore, no proplem.
-But i using many server with have QBCore.